Contra Roosh V. on Evolution

 The offspring of a most privileged class exhibit, in fact, more strongly than those of any other class, and far more strongly than the offspring of the poor, a proclivity towards a whole range of things, every one of which is more or less unfavorable to parenthood.
 To early sexual exhaustion, to sexual incapacity, to sexual indifference, to homosexuality, to religion, to study, to art, to connoisseurship, to gambling, to drunkenness, to drugs … To almost anything in the world, in fact, except increasing or even maintaining the numbers of their own class by reproduction.

-If so, then those traits are being selected against in the modern world and there will be fewer privileged people or fewer people who respond to privilege in that way.
-Evolutionary theory does not imply that what we view as privilege will be selected for.
+If so, then those traits are being selected against in the modern world, and there will be fewer people who act that way in the future.
+Evolutionary theory does not imply that what we view as privilege will always be adaptive.

 It’s important to reiterate that Stove doesn’t disprove evolution, and leaves aside the fact that the theory can fit quite well for other organisms, but he gives too many examples to count on how evolution is not correct for explaining human reproduction and behavior.
 To find the greatest paradox to evolution, all you need is a mirror, since your own life goes against it, as does mine.

-Nope.
-I have 5 kids with my wife and others by sperm donation.
+Well, that doesn’t apply to me.
+I have five children with my wife and others by sperm donation.
 But even if I had no children, that would not contradict evolutionary theory.
 Evolutionary theory does not imply that every organism reproduces.
 Most individual organisms fail to reproduce.

 Here, for example, is a respected sociobiologist, Professor R. D. Alexander, writing in 1979: “… we are programed to use all our effort, and in fact to use our lives, in reproduction.”
 People who use all their effort, in fact use their lives, in reproduction: does that sound like anyone you know, or ever heard or read of?

-Yes, it sounds like most people in the world prior to 1900, and it still applies today to people in places such as Afghanistan, Iraq, and most of Central Africa.
-It also applies to a friend of mine who has 8 kids.
+Yes, it sounds like most people in the world prior to 1900, and it still applies today to people in places such as Afghanistan, Iraq and most of sub-Saharan Africa.

 It means that an impediment, however microscopic, to an organism’s maximal reproduction, if such an impediment ever occurred at all, would be completely eliminated by natural selection, and as quickly as such elimination can take place.

 Not exactly.
-The impediment would be selected against, but nothing guarantees that such impediments don’t exist at all, or disappear immediately.
-When they exist they are selected against.
-Voluntary low fertility is a modern behavior, and any genes that lead to it will be selected against.
+The impediment would be selected against, but nothing guarantees that such impediments never exist or disappear immediately.
+When they exist, they are selected against.
+Voluntary low fertility is a modern behavior.
+Any genes that contribute to it are currently being selected against.
 Evolution takes time, and it does not have foresight.

 I know dozens of men personally who have had sex with over 100 women, but I do not know one who engages in purposeful reproduction, even though they are so easily able to.
 We are all “errors” of evolution, along with billions of other human beings.

-Having sex with a hundred women is not a good reproductive strategy right now, so of course people doing that are not trying to reproduce (unless they are really stupid).
-They are just spinning their wheels in the mud, as far as biology is concerned.
-So yes, most PUAs are reproductive failures.
+Having sex with over 100 women is not a good reproductive strategy right now, so of course people doing that are not trying to reproduce.
+They are just spinning their emotional wheels in the mud.
+So yes, most pickup artists are reproductive failures.
 But not everyone is a reproductive failure.
-Billions of people have children, and some have lots of children.
-The planet will be populated by the descendants of those who reproduce the most, not those who fuck the most.
+Billions of people have children, and some have many children.
+The planet will be populated by the descendants of those who have the most children, not those who have the most sex.

 For the “strongest” to survive, the weak must continually die.
 Darwin suggested levels that can be interpreted as over 50%.
 But in human beings, nearly everyone survives, even the weakest, meaning that natural selection is no longer selecting for the strong, thanks in part to medical advances.
 If natural selection is not selecting, and not ensuring that only the strong pass on their genes, evolution is not occurring in humans.